5 Ways to Encourage Seniors to Maintain a Healthy Lifestyle

 With some creativity, you can help develop a meal plan that delivers the nutrients they need while appealing to their tastes and preferences.

-Nutrient-dense food like nuts, seeds, and avocados pack a punch without making your loved one feel too full or sluggish.
+Nutrient-dense foods like nuts, seeds, and avocados pack a punch without making your loved one feel too full or sluggish.
 You can also try finger foods and homemade fruit smoothies to help whet the appetite.

 Making meals a social event can also help improve a low appetite.
 Eating with friends is stimulating and makes eating more fun.